 The first thing to consider with email data is legislation.
-Do the wrong thing and you are exposing yourself to a potential fine of £5000 – unlikely but possible.
+Do the wrong thing and you are exposing yourself to a potential fine – unlikely but possible.
 With regard to consumer data the law is simple – you absolutely must have an opt-in from the individual before you can send marketing material to them.
 With businesses however it is not so black and white.
-Current UK Data Protection law permits you to send unsolicited emails to business email addresses on business matters only and there is no requirement for the recipient to opt-in.
+Current GDPR legislation permits you to send unsolicited emails to company email addresses and there is no requirement for the recipient to opt-in.

 The critical thing however is that this only applies to LTD companies and PLCs, not sole traders or partnerships which are treated the same way as individual consumers.
 If you want to promote your services to non LTD companies you may do so but only by the use of generic emails i.e. info@, sales@ etc.